 This diagram illustrates the digital shipment flow.

-When an item is backordered, it is not currently available for fulfillment but can be ordered for fulfillment at a future date.
+When a shipment is backordered, it means that at least one shipment item is not available for fulfillment but can be ordered now for fulfillment at a later date.
 The interface will display the backordered status and available date (if known) of the item, both on the details view of an existing order and while adding an item to a new offline order.